Courses and training

 Click on the following link to view the full article: http://www.pjonline.com/news/nhs_education_for_scotland_course_return_to_pharmacy_practice_with_confidence

 Information on return to practice courses: http://www.cppe.ac.uk/sp/sp4.asp?pid=31&ID =90

 Welsh Centre for Professional Pharmacy Education

-London Pharmacy Education and Training pack – return to work (NHS hospital pharmacy)
+London Pharmacy Education and Training pack (LPET)– return to work (NHS hospital pharmacy)

 National Association of Women Pharmacists (NAWP)

 The NAWP can offer a range of help to people returning to practice, including provision of low level continuing support, introduction to work opportunities with sympathetic employers across the UK, a mentoring scheme, CPD opportunities and the chance to be involved in small, novel projects.

 We can provide financial assistance to people affected by loss of work, for example, due to ill health who are seeking to return to work.
 Examples include course and travel costs, registration fees and help with household costs.

 While people are unable to work, we can also provide specialist advice on benefits entitlement.